ANALYSIS-Japan's battle with pandemic may mark end of Abe's fiscal experiment

 Now, Japan's economy is on the cusp of recession as the pandemic hits global and domestic demand, emboldening proponents of loose fiscal policy.

-Some ruling party lawmakers are urging the government to freeze the 10% sales tax or for the central bank to provide unlimited funding to the government to distribute as cash to the population.
+Some ruling party lawmakers are urging for the central bank to provide unlimited funding to the government to distribute as cash to the population.

+Finance Minister Taro Aso said on Friday that the government had no plans to ask the BOJ to finance its debt.

-The idea, which is gaining traction in other economies, could be particularly dangerous for Japan given its 1.13 trillion yen debt pile - double the size of its economy and the largest among industrialised nations.
+The idea, which is gaining traction in other economies, could be particularly dangerous for Japan given its 1.13 quadrillionyen debt pile - the largest among industrialised nations.

 Even under current ultra-low borrowing costs, debt-servicing and social welfare costs together make up 60% of Japan's annual spending, compared with just 5% for education.